A newborn baby sleeping on its back, wearing just a diaper

 How Serious Is Inhaling Meconium?

-Most cases of meconium aspiration syndrome are not serious, and if it happens to your little one you can rest assured that your newborn will be in good hands.
+Most cases of meconium aspiration syndrome are not serious, and if it happens to your newborn, you can rest assured that your little one will be in good hands.

 Some babies may need extra monitoring or breathing support, which can include time in the neonatal intensive care unit (NICU).
-If you’re wondering how long meconium aspiration may require a NICU stay, it varies based on symptom severity, but many babies improve within a few days.
+If you’re wondering how long meconium aspiration recovery may require in NICU, it varies based on symptom severity, but many babies improve within a few days.
 Long-term effects of meconium aspiration are uncommon, especially when treatment begins promptly.

 Meconium Aspiration Syndrome Symptoms